-ITC has reserved a room block of sleeping rooms in Glendenning Hall, the summer residences at Holland College, which is pleased to offer Academy participants a rate of $89/per night plus taxes for a double or single room.
-This includes Internet (modem, not wireless), cable television, full kitchen and private bathroom in every room, parking and continental breakfast each morning.
+ITC has reserved a room block of sleeping rooms in Glendenning Hall, the summer residences at Holland College, which is pleased to offer Academy participants a rate of $89 dollars Canadian per night, plus taxes, for a double or single room.
+(Note that since the Candian dollar has been worth less than the US dollar recently, those paying with US currency will likely spend less than $89 US dollars per night for their hotel stay!).
+This includes Internet (modem, not wireless), cable television, full kitchen and private bathroom in every room, parking, and continental breakfast each morning.
 There are coin-operated laundry rooms on every floor.

 Glendenning Hall is adjacent to one of Charlottetown’s prettiest parks, and within walking distance of theatres, the historic waterfront area, Province House, dining, shopping, sporting venues, and walking and cycling trails, and only minutes away from some of the Island’s best golf courses.
 The address for Glendenning Hall is 331 Grafton Street Charlottetown, Prince Edward Island, Canada C1A 1L9, phone 902-367-7701.